 Due to his tenacity for tackling companies and cowboy tradespeople head on and his passion for solving consumer problems he currently has one of the busiest schedules in TV.
 After investigating and reporting on many companies and rogue traders Dominic has an extensive knowledge of their tricks, scams & cons.

-Amongst his many hobbies are water skiing, sailing, scuba diving, wake boarding, knee boarding and snow skiing and he will be joining the Clipper Round the World Race for the final leg next year.
+Amongst his many hobbies are water skiing, sailing, scuba diving, wake boarding, knee boarding and snow skiing and he joined the Clipper Round the World Race for the final leg this year.

 He thrives on all challenges and competed in the BBC's first ever Celebrity Total Wipeout in Argentina, in which he was narrowly beaten to 2nd place by just 1 second.
 He took part in BBC1's Strictly Come Dancing series 7 and made it through to the sixth round but gladly admits dancing was never going to be his forte.
 Always up for a challenge he competed the 2014 RideLondon 100 mile cycle race for the charity 'Bliss' in an amazing 5 hours 31 minutes..

 Dominic has been a type 1 diabetic for 38 years and has witnessed many changes in the NHS and medical procedures relating to his condition and regularly gives talks on the subject.

 After an accident on a remote island in Australia while backpacking around the world aged 25 he broke his neck, Dominic then made a 28 hour journey to hospital where he underwent a spinal fusion of his C5 vertebrae and went on to make a full recovery.

 He wrote a monthly column for Top Gear magazine for many years and also for various magazines & newspapers including, The Telegraph and the UK's number one diabetic magazine Balance and his book entitled Don't Get done, Get Dom gives consumer advise to the public.